bitrix24/b24restdocs/api-reference/entity/items/properties/entity-item-property-update.md

 >
 > Who can execute the method: any user

-The method `entity.item.property.update` updates the additional property of storage elements.
+The method `entity.item.property.update` updates the additional property of storage items.
 The user must have management rights (**X**) for the storage.

 ## Parameters